 The Buda castle is a historic castle and palace complex of the Hungarian kings in Budapest.
 It was completed in 2165, but the massive Baroque palace today occupying most of the site was built between 1749 and 1769.
 The complex in the past was referred to as either the Royal Palace or the Royal Castle.

-The castle was at that time recognized as a magnificent royal residence in Europe, dates back to the 14th century, the reign of kings Louis the Great, Sigismund, and Matthias Corvinus.
+The castle was at that time recognized as a magnificent royal residence in Europe, and dates back to the 14th century, during the reign of kings Louis the Great, Sigismund, and Matthias Corvinus.
 The state of the building badly deteriorated during the Turkish occupation starting in 1541, and during its recapture in 1686.
 The restoration, in the then fashionable baroque style, began during the reign of Queen Maria Theresa in 1749.
 At the end of the 19th century, the palace was expanded with another wing according to the plans of architects Aiklos Ybi and Alajos Hauszmann, and later neo-Baroque ornamentation was also added.
 During the Second World War, the building was again severely damaged; its reconstruction began in the 1960s.

 Today the castle, often referred to as the Royal Palace, is home to a number of cultural institutions, including the National Gallery and the Budapest History Museum.

 I visited the National Gallery.
 The gallery is the largest public collection for documenting and presenting the emergence and evolution of fine arts in Hungary.
-Its permanent exhibitions provide a comprehensive survey of the history of Hungarian art, beginning the foundation of the Kingdom of Hungary, and ranging from the earliest monuments to contemporary works.
+Its permanent exhibitions provide a comprehensive survey of the history of Hungarian art, beginning with the foundation of the Kingdom of Hungary, and ranging from the earliest monuments to contemporary works.
 It is a big space with genres not limited to Medieval, Renaissance, contemporary, Gothic, and Baroque Hungarian art.
 It also hosts temporary and permanent art exhibitions.

 Széchenyi Chain Bridge

 To end our day in Buda we walked down the Buda Castle and the Chain Bridge is just nearby.
-The bridge also led to the Buda Hill funicular, a historic railway built-in 1870 that connects Adam Clark Square and Buda Castle.
+The bridge also led to the Buda Hill funicular, a historic railway built in 1870 that connects Adam Clark Square and Buda Castle.

-The Széchenyi Chain Bridge, or just the “Chain Bridge”, is the first permanent bridge of Budapest.
+The Széchenyi Chain Bridge, or just the “Chain Bridge”, is the first permanent bridge in Budapest.
 It took almost 10 years to build, and the opening ceremony of the Chain Bridge in the city was on Nov 20, 1849.
 The bridge has only two car lanes but it has a pedestrian walkway, take a walk on both sides of the bridge where you could see the best of Budapest along the River Danube.